rackerlabs/atom-hopper/README.txt

 ATOM Hopper - The Java ATOMPub Server

-AtomHopper is a framework for accessing, processing, aggregating and indexing Atom formatted events.
+Atom Hopper is a framework for accessing, processing, aggregating and indexing Atom formatted events.
 Atom Hopper was designed to make it easy to build both generalized and specialized persistence mechanisms for Atom XML data, based on the Atom Syndication Format and the Atom Publishing Protocol.

 Benefits: